o1lo01ol1o/numhask-array/readme.md

 Right "[[[9, 10]],\n [[21, 22]]]"
 ```

-And there it is.
-Despite types being utterly erased at run-time, slicer first deeply embeds an idea, and then enters ghc at the exact moment of erasure, does a lot of running about, continuation passing style, then emerges with the goods.
-Most intruigingly, the array is correctly typed but neither the user nor ghc can ever known what that type ever was.
+Magic has happened.
+Despite types being utterly erased at run-time, slicer sneakily embeds unsafeSlice deep into GHC's unconcious, then enters ghc at the exact moment of erasure, does a lot of continuation passing style running about, and then emerges with the goods before run-time sees what's going on.
+Most intruigingly, the array is correctly typed but neither the user nor ghc can ever known what that type was.